Galanxo/Galanxo/README.md

 - 👋      Hi, I’m @Galanxo
-- 👀  I’m interested in OSINT
+- 👀 And I’m interested in OSINT
-- Why OSINT >
-- You may ask
-- Coz Im a F**KING NEWBIE dummy !
+- And a proud NEWBIE !
 - 📫 How to reach me through my email address
 - shaddiegalanxo254@gmail.com